jsvobo/DetSeg/README.md

         Test everything loading by running:
             python test_all.py

-        run python pipeline.py, change parameters in the config/pipeline_config.yaml coco_visuals.ipynb, sam.ipynb contain visualisation of respective functionality results of the pipeline are saved locally, can be loaed in IoU_recall_visuals.ipynb notebook
+        run python pipeline.py, change parameters in the config/pipeline_config.yaml and other configs coco_visuals.ipynb, sam.ipynb contain visualisation of respective functionality results of the pipeline are saved locally, can be loaded in IoU_recall_visuals.ipynb notebook

+    To run from cmd:
+        python pipeline.py detector.class_name=None max_batch=10 batch_size=1 segmentation.class_name=None detector.class_name=None

 ### Important links:
 DETR - how to get the attention points?